Tacoma National Bank (Tacoma, WA)

 Article Text

-More Bank Failures.
-TACOMA, Wash., July 24.-The Tacoma National Bank, one of the strongest in the Northwest, suspended this morning.
-This bank has been assisting other banks in the city for the past six months.
-LOUISVILLE, July 24.-The Louisville City National Bank closed its doors at 11:50 this morning.
+A Tacoma Bank Fails.
+Tacoma, Wash., July 24.-The - Tacoma National Bank, one of the strongest in the nortwest, suspended this morning.
+The bank has been assisting the other banks in the city for the past six months.

 Article from The Madison Daily Leader, July 25, 1893